-The research followed the tents of the Declaration of Helsinki.
-The ethics committee of Ardabil university of medical sciences approved this study.
-The institutional ethical committee at Ardabil University of Medical Sciences approved all study protocols (IR.ARUMS.
-REC.1395.68).
-Accordingly, written informed consent taken from all participants before any intervention.
+The research adhered to the principles of the Declaration of Helsinki.
+It was approved by the ethics committee of Ardabil University of Medical Sciences (IR.ARUMS.REC.1395.68).
+Accordingly, written informed consent was obtained from all participants prior to any intervention.
 This study was extracted from M.D., thesis of Sajjad Hakimian at this university (Thesis #616).
 In addition, ethical issues (including plagiarism, data fabrication and double publication) have been completely observed by the authors.